stack of recycled Mexican blankets

 You have probably seen these colorful Mexican textiles around college campuses, at music festivals, yoga shalas, and drum circles all over the country.
-From the summer of love to surf and skateboard culture, these patterns have become synonymous with counterculture movements as a free-flying flag of hippie style.
-Whether you had one in high school, or you still have one in the back of your car to keep you cozy around a campfire, iconic Baja hoodies and falsa blankets are nostalgic symbols of simpler times.
+From the summer of love to surf and skateboard culture, these iconic Baja hoodies and falsa blankets are nostalgic symbols of simpler times.

 Mexican Blankets: The Evolution of Campesino Style

-Baja hoodies and traditional falsa blankets are cut from the same cloth.
-Born in Mexico, these textiles originated as the ubiquitous Mexican Blanket (or falsa blanket), and are traditionally woven of a thick woolen cloth called “jerga” and decorated with horizontal stripe patterns.
-Falsa blankets typically have a loosely woven tasseled end and were, and still are, used as blankets all over Mexico, from Oaxaca to Tijuana and everywhere in between.
+Born in Mexico, Baja hoodies and traditional falsa blankets originated as the ubiquitous Mexican Blanket.
+Traditionally woven of a thick woolen cloth called “jerga” and decorated with horizontal stripe patterns, falsa blankets were, and still are, used as blankets all over Mexico, from Oaxaca to Tijuana and everywhere in between.

 "Baja Hoodies:" Counterculture from Mexico to California